LabinatorSolutions/fluent-support/readme.txt

 * Fixed: Selected product displayed as ID instead of name in view ticket module.
 * Fixed: Change customer option showed only the current customer ID instead of the full list.
 * Fixed: Workflow didn’t work when Fluent Community plugin was inactive.
+* Fixed: Attachment access issue on symlinked servers using realpath.

 = 1.9.0 (Date: May 28, 2025) =
 * Added: Integration with Fluent Community.
 (Pro)